moonsharp-devs/moonsharp_org/objects.md

 subtitle: Let Lua and C# speak each other.
 ---

+> Note : Some features listed in this page reflect the current status of the master branch (so, they might be features missing from the latest release).

 A handy feature of MoonSharp is the ability to share a .NET object with a script.

-A type by default will share all its public methods, public properties and public fields with Lua scripts.
+A type by default will share all its public methods, public properties, public events and public fields with Lua scripts.
+The MoonSharpVisible attribute can be used to override this default visibility.

 It is recommended to use dedicated objects as an interface between CLR code and script code (as opposed to exposing the application internal model to the script).
 A number of design patterns (Adapter, Facade, Proxy, etc.) may help in designing such an interface layer.
 This is particularly important to: